strapi/documentation/CONTRIBUTING.md

     git checkout -b <dev/branch-name>
     ```

-6. Make sure all dependencies are installed, then run the server:
+5. Make sure all dependencies are installed, then run the server:

     ```bash
     yarn && yarn dev
+    ```

+6. In another terminal instance, enter in the folder which contains either the user documentation or developer documentation (depending on what you want to contribute to).

+    ```bash
+    #user documentation
+    cd documentation/docs/user-docs

+    #developer documentation
+    cd documentation/docs/developer-docs
     ```

 #### Writing